 Vitamin D has been a key topic in many health discussions these days.
-During the Covid pandemic, doctors were finding Covid patients with lower Vitamin D status levels having a higher mortality risk.
+During the Covid pandemic, doctors were finding Covid patients with lower Vitamin D status levels have a higher mortality risk.
 In Singapore, it was found that more than 40% of mothers during pregnancy had suboptimal levels of Vitamin D. This is worrying as there is growing evidence of the inverse association between Vitamin D levels and the risk of depression during pregnancy and postpartum.
 Vitamin D provides a protective effect on the brain from depression.

-If all is lost, we should consider discussing with our healthcare professionals to assess your risk and the need to be supplemented appropriately.
-If we are recommended to obtain 10 mcg of Vitamin D per day during pregnancy.
-Some sources of vitamin D rich foods available easily in Singapore’s supermarkets are fortified soy, fortified orange juice, fortified dairy milk, sun-exposed shiitake mushrooms, salmon tuna, sardines and eggs!
+If all is lost, we should consider discussing with our healthcare professionals to assess your risk and the need to be supplemented appropriately if we are recommended to obtain 10 mcg of Vitamin D per day during pregnancy.
+Some sources of vitamin D-rich foods available easily in Singapore’s supermarkets are fortified soy, fortified orange juice, fortified dairy milk, sun-exposed shiitake mushrooms, salmon tuna, sardines and eggs!

 Bonus tip: fermented foods